DrJohnTheDataPro/portfolio/README.md

-## Analyzing Bank Transaction Data
+## Analyzing Bank Transaction and Loans Data

-### Technologies: Python, Pandas, SQL, and Power BI

 ### Part 1: *Data Wrangling with Python and Pandas*:
   * Leveraged Python and Pandas for initial data exploration and preprocessing, ensuring data readiness for further analysis.